Inconsistent location of wire plane reported by TPCGeo

 feature/gp_refreshLArVoxelReadout), when I noticed one of ArgoNeuT integration tests showing different results.
 DUNE appeared to like the changes better, so maybe their wires are in the middle of the plane box.
 I can't swear for other experiments, though.

 For what it's worth, for the drift distance I recommend the use of

 This feature was introduced, together with its implicit defect, with larcorealg:505c223 (that's the record-breaker).

-#3 Updated by Gianluca Petrillo 25 days ago
+#3 Updated by Gianluca Petrillo almost 2 years ago

 So, what about a twofold solution: